-Hi everyone – below are the first nine chapters of a comprehensive literature review of sabermetric research.
+Hi everyone – below are the fourteen chapters of a comprehensive literature review of sabermetric research.
 The work reviewed comes from many sources; academic journals, academic and sabermetric books, sabermetric periodicals, and on-line sources.
-Right now, I envision the final version to include fourteen chapters.

 The first chapter is an introduction primarily intended for people new to sabermetric work.